beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

 - `422` -- unprocessable entity: one or more VMs could not be found using the list of UUIDs specified in the `vm_uuids` parameter.

+Once the requested VM migrations are completed, the global manager sends an acknowledgment request to the local manager that has originated the VM migration using its REST API described later.

 ### Local Manager